People and Organisational Development Policy

 Follow the links you will find at the bottom of the web page of the course you are interested in.
 College Employees should use ‘Fast Track booking via My Training’; all others can use ‘Request Booking via Training Centre’, which will take you to the correct form, which should be completed and returned electronically.

 The booking form asks for your manager’s authorisation.
 This is to confirm that release from work and (if relevant) payment has been agreed upon.
-If this isn’t relevant, this section of the form can be left blank.
+If this isn’t relevant, this form section can be left blank.

-The Learning and Development Centre will normally confirm that you have been booked onto a course by automated e-mail and then send further details 1-2 weeks before the date of the course.
-These mails come from the sender: Imperial Training [email@example.com]
+The People and Organisation Development will typically confirm that you have been booked onto a course by automated email and then send further details 1-2 weeks before the date of the course.
+These emails come from the sender: Imperial Training [firstname.lastname@example.org]

 Cancellations should be notified to the appropriate centre as soon as possible so that the place can be offered to those on the waiting list.